EXA Global Value Chain (GVC)

 Display changes in the UPI between two periods using GVC

-On the basis of the derived global value network, EXA GVC also derives an end-to-end bill of materials (global BOM) for each material, regardless of the plant or company code within the organization.
+On the basis of the derived global value network, GVC also derives an end-to-end bill of materials (global BOM) for each material, regardless of the plant or company code within the organization.
 Besides information on the quantities of raw materials consumed, a global BOM also contains information on the services consumed.
 Thus, you can analyze the distribution of intermediate profits within the participating companies in detail.
 Furthermore, the global BOM provides an overview showing which activities are involved in the production of which materials.

 End-to-end view of all materials containing details on the consumed raw materials, activities, and freight